UM-CSS/CSSLabs-Experiments/Readme.md

 The data can be downloaded and analyzed using the included jupyter notebook (see the previous section).

+### Power Calculation
+The `Power Calculation.ipynb` notebook uses sampling to examine the unertainty in the orginal Music Lab experiment.
+These results can be used to estimate the number of responses needed to observe a discernable effect in the experiment results.
+This notebook may take a significant amount of time to run, so students may want to run it outside of classroom time and/or overnight.

+The gini coefficient calculation requires a large number of responses and a typical class should not expect to find a significant result.
+The unpredictability result can typically be found with the fewer responses and should be practical for a large class.

 ### Installing oTree
 This experiment requires a web server with a working installation of oTree.
 Instructions to install oTree on Linux, OS X, and Windows can be found